hantnor/HanDocs/docs/Avatars/Optimization/Meshes.md

 ### Manual Decimation

 If you prefer to have more direct control over what polygons are removed, you can do this manually in **Blender**.
+(Tempted to write a tutorial on this down the line if it's wanted!)